Key highlights from our first blog on food additives:

 How do Food Additives Affect our Health?

-• What: Emulsifiers - Added to processed food to improve texture and extend shelf life.
+- What: Emulsifiers - Added to processed food to improve texture and extend shelf life.

-• How: Research has found that two very common emulsifiers, polysorbate 80 and carboxymethylcellulsose, changed the species of microbes in the gut microbiome of mice to be more pro-inflammatory.
+- How: Research has found that two very common emulsifiers, polysorbate 80 and carboxymethylcellulsose, changed the species of microbes in the gut microbiome of mice to be more pro-inflammatory.
 This resulting low-grade inflammation may lead to the development of inflammatory bowel disease (IBD) and metabolic syndrome.
 Metabolic disease a group of obesity-related disorders that can lead to diabetes, heart, and liver disease.
-Notably, IBD and metabolic syndrome have been significantly increasing since the mid-20th century when food additives became more prevalent in our food.
+Notably, IBD and metabolic syndrome have been significantly increasing since the mid-20th century when food additives became more prevalent in our food

-• What: E171 (titanium dioxide nanoparticles) - A whitening agent that can be found in over 900 common food products, including chewing gum and mayonnaise.
+- What: E171 (titanium dioxide nanoparticles) - A whitening agent that can be found in over 900 common food products, including chewing gum and mayonnaise.
 This food additive is consumed in high amounts every day by the general population.

-• How: Research has found that E171 impaired the activity of microbes in the gut microbiome and significantly reduced their production of SCFA’s (vital for gut health and therefore, overall health).
+- How: Research has found that E171 impaired the activity of microbes in the gut microbiome and significantly reduced their production of SCFA’s (vital for gut health and therefore, overall health).
 It also promoted microbe growth in the form of an undesirable biofilm that has been implicated in the development of a broad range of diseases, including colorectal cancer and colitis.

-• Propyl Gallate- A whitish crystalline powder that is added to foods to prevent fats and oils from spoiling, thanks to its antioxidant properties (don’t confuse this with phytochemicals found in plants that act as antioxidants, which are the real deal btw!).
+- What: Propyl Gallate- A whitish crystalline powder that is added to foods to prevent fats and oils from spoiling, thanks to its antioxidant properties (don’t confuse this with phytochemicals found in plants that act as antioxidants, which are the real deal btw!).4-hexylresorcinol-An anti-browning agent that is used to prevent discoloration in shrimp and other shellfish

-• How: Food additives, such as propyl gallate and 4-hexylresorcinol, have been found to be xenoestrogens or synthetic chemicals that mimic natural estrogens.
+- How: Food additives, such as propyl gallate and 4-hexylresorcinol, have been found to be xenoestrogens or synthetic chemicals that mimic natural estrogens.
 These chemicals have been implicated in a wide range of health issues, including breast cancer in women and decreased sperm count in men.

-• Can lead to insulin resistance and may be associated with increased risk of diabetes and obesity.
+- Food additives may lead to insulin resistance and may be associated with increased risk of diabetes and obesity.

-• What: Propionate - Used to prevent mold in baked foods and animal feeds, and is also used in artificial flavorings.
+- What: Propionate - Used to prevent mold in baked foods and animal feeds, and is also used in artificial flavorings.

-• How: Research has shown that propionate appears to increase levels of hormones that can lead to insulin resistance and excessive levels of insulin, which increases risk of obesity and diabetes.
+- How: Research has shown that propionate appears to increase levels of hormones that can lead to insulin resistance and excessive levels of insulin, which increases risk of obesity and diabetes.

-• Messes with our hormones so we can’t tell when we are full.
+- Food additives may mess with our hormones so we can’t tell when we are full.

-• What: Butylhydroxytoluene (BHT) - used for its antioxidant properties, which help to extend the shelf life of food and is commonly used in breakfast cereals.
+- What: Butylhydroxytoluene (BHT) - used for its antioxidant properties, which help to extend the shelf life of food and is commonly used in breakfast cereals.

-• Research has shown that butylhydroxytoluene (BHT), may interfere with digestive signals that are sent to our brain to tell us that we are full.
+- How: Research has shown that butylhydroxytoluene (BHT), may interfere with digestive signals that are sent to our brain to tell us that we are full.
 When this system becomes interrupted, people often don’t realize they are full and tend to overeat.
 Overeating can lead to overweight, obesity, and all of the chronic diseases associated with these conditions.

 FoodNerd to the Rescue!